 - Domaine de Grand Pré – The oldest farm winery in Atlantic Canada.
 Sample delicious reds and whites just down the street from The Tangled Garden.

-- Luckett Vineyards – Visit the beautiful property for a wine tasting, cellar tour, or private barrel room dinner.
+- Luckett Vineyards – Visit the beautiful property for a wine tasting, cellar tour, or private barrel room dinner in the boutique winery.

 - Lightfoot & Wolfville Vineyards – Certified organic and biodynamic vineyards offering German-style whites.

-- Other Wolfville wineries worth checking out are Benjamin Bridge, Blomidon Estate Winery, Gaspereau Vineyard, L’Acadie Vineyards, Saint Famille Wines, Planter’s Ridge, 1365 Church Street Winery, and Avondale Sky Winery.
+- Other Wolfville wineries worth checking out are Benjamin Bridge Winery, Blomidon Estate Winery, Gaspereau Vineyard, L’Acadie Vineyards, Sainte Famille Wines, Planter’s Ridge, 1365 Church Street Winery, and Avondale Sky Winery.

 READ NEXT: 10 Prince Edward County Wineries Worth A Visit